 If Autism Queensland concludes that your activities are not in line with the Autism Queensland brand an Autism Queensland representative may terminate your fundraising permission.

-Thanks to your support, our therapists and educators can continue to develop evidence-informed services and supports for people of all ages on the spectrum, equipping them for a life of participation and inclusion.
+Thanks to your support, our therapists and educators can continue to develop evidence-informed services and supports for autistic people of all ages, equipping them for a life of participation and inclusion.